 Built in 1903, Restoration Hall was Newport’s original electric generating plant.
 IYRS has converted this 18,000 SF historic space on the Newport waterfront into an expansive makers' shop where the Boatbuilding & Restoration program is housed.
 Here students learn the fine woodworking and craftsmanship skills they apply to their yacht restoration projects.
 An elevated catwalk allows visitors to observe the teaching and yacht restorations in progress.

-Built in 2017, The Brooks Building is a state-of-the-art 20,000 SF space that houses IYRS’ modern manufacturing programs: Composites Technology, Digital Modeling & Fabrication, and Marine Systems, as well as technology-equipped classrooms and faculty offices.
+Built in 2017, the Brooks Building is a 20,000 SF space that houses IYRS’ modern manufacturing programs: Composites Technology, Digital Modeling & Fabrication, and Marine Systems, as well as technology-equipped classrooms and faculty offices.

-The first floor houses the Marine Systems shop.
+The first floor houses the Marine Systems program.
 The Composites Technology and Digital Modeling & Fabrication programs are located on the second floor of The Brooks Building.

 On the fourth floor is the Edward W. Kane and James Gubelmann IYRS Maritime Library.
 The only library of its kind in Rhode Island, its collection includes marine-related books, periodicals, historic yachting trophies, nautical artwork, and other artifacts related to Newport's and New England’s maritime heritage.
 It is a valuable resource for students, scholars, and visitors.